 Hello, I am so glad you came by for a visit to read this post in my Journal.
 I hope you find this post useful, because I would like to invite you to look further into my site, because I got some really awesome handmade jewelry waiting for you to be discovered.
 Use code LOVE2YOU and save 15% OFF

 Ohhhh... the beauty of stainless steel.
 Even just finely sanded it has the luxurious color of palladium white gold.
 Stainless steel typically has a silver sheen, but, unlike silver, it will not tarnish and it is not susceptible to surface scratches very easy.
 As a artisan jewelry designer, I love the possibility of mixing metals.
 Stainless steel looks great when combined with the soft color of silver and the yellow color of gold filled as shown here on my newest cuff.

-Our stainless steel jewelry is unplated and therefore an excellent alternative for wearers with allergies and sensitivity to base metals such as copper or brass.
+My stainless steel jewelry is unplated and therefore an excellent alternative for wearers with allergies and sensitivity to base metals such as copper or brass.

 Not all stainless steel jewelry is created equal...
 316L is considered the best grade to use when allergic reactions are concerned.
 It is the type of stainless steel that is used in implants.
-Surgical steel, or better yet "implant" grade surgical steel is what you want...a grade that's meant for use inside or on the human body and completely hypo-allergenic.
+Surgical steel, or better yet "implant" grade surgical steel is what you want...a grade that's meant for the use of the inside or on the human body and completely hypo-allergenic.
 This is the only stainless steel I use in my jewelry designs.